wootfish/theseus.dht/doc/index.md

 To aid with traffic masking, any message may contain arbitrary amounts of padding (or no padding at all).
 Each message starts with the RPC encoded as a netstring.
 Anything after the end of the netstring is discarded.
 Padding must be included when calculating the length of the plaintext,

+## Storing Data

+The DHT is capable of storing arbitrary data at arbitrary 160-bit (20-byte) addresses.
+Stored data will be returned to queriers as a bencoded list of entries.
+Users wishing to store raw binary data may do so by encapsulating their data within a bencoded bytestring.

+In some DHTs, users are given less freedom than this.
+For instance, Mainline DHT's `announce_peer` query includes a `port` field but not an IP address field.
+The reasoning is that the receiving node already has this information -- it's right there in the query packet header -- and so sending it again would be redundant.
+There's a side benefit here, in that nodes have a much harder time signing up anyone other than themselves.
+This cuts down on garbage data and makes it less viable to abuse Mainline DHT for traffic amplification.

+In order to provide both the flexibility that comes from allowing arbitrary data storage and the emergent benefits of more restrictive models like Mainline DHT's, the Theseus DHT provides the option to request "tags" on submitted data.
+These tags are populated by the storing node based on public information available to it.
+So for instance you could submit a datum indicating a port you're listening on, and request that it be tagged with your public IP.
+Or you could submit an empty datum and have the remote node tag it with both your IP and port.

+### Tags

+Tags are specified via a `tags` argument within individual RPCs.
+Nodes should implement all specified tags, and when asked to populate tags they don't recognize should respond with the appropriate error code (TODO: pick that error code).
+The only specified tags at this time are `ip` and `port`.
+The topic of adding additional tags is discussed at some length below.

 ## KRPC

 ### Definitions

-The protocol is conceptualized as a set of bencoded RPC messages following the KRPC protocol format as described by the Mainline DHT implementation of Kademlia, with a custom set of RPCs.
+The protocol is conceptualized as a set of bencoded RPC messages following the KRPC protocol format as described by the Mainline DHT implementation of Kademlia. with a somewhat different set of RPCs.
 BEP-05 defines the KRPC format as follows:

 > There are three message types: query, response, and error. ...
 A KRPC message is a single dictionary with two keys common to every message and additional keys depending on the type of message.
 Every message has a key "t" with a string value representing a transaction ID.
 This transaction ID is generated by the querying node and is echoed in the response, so responses may be correlated with multiple queries to the same node.
 The transaction ID should be encoded as a short string of binary numbers, typically 2 characters are enough as they cover 2^16 outstanding queries.
 The other key contained in every KRPC message is "y" with a single character value describing the type of message.
 The value of the "y" key is one of "q" for query, "r" for response, or "e" for error.

 Note that we follow the MLDHT KRPC protocol as regards message _format_, but not as regards message _transport_.

-We define the following queries: `find_node`, `get_data`, `announce_data`, and `get_info`.
+We define the following queries: `find`, `get`, `put`, and `info`.
+These deal with looking up nodes, storing data on nodes, retrieving data from nodes, and exchanging node metadata, respectively.

-## Queries
+### Queries

-### `find_node`
+#### `find_node`

-Analogous to BEP-5's `find_node` query, though lacking an `id` key.
+This is essentially analogous to Kademlia's `find_node` query.
+Takes a target DHT address as an argument.
+The queried node returns the closest nodes to that target in its routing table.

-Arguments: `{"target": "<id of target node>"}`
+Arguments: `{"target": "<160-bit address>"}`

 Response: `{"nodes": "<compact node info>"}`

-### `get_data`
+#### `get`

-Analogous to BEP-5's `get_peers`, but generalized to arbitrary data, not just peer tracking.
-A few example values for `type` are given in the next section.
-The response differs based on whether the queried node has stored data to return (if it doesn't, it just returns routing suggestions).
+Try to retrieve data from a node.
+Takes a DHT address as an argument.
+The response differs based on whether the queried node has stored data for that address.
+If it does, it returns the data.
+If it doesn't, it just returns routing suggestions like with `find_node`.

-Arguments: `{"addr": "<20-byte DHT address for target data>", "type": "<data type>"}`
+There is an optional argument, `tags`, which should map to a (possibly empty) list.
+If `tags` is included, only data with at least the tags listed will be returned.
+Queries lacking `tags` are taken as implicitly requesting only untagged data; queries mapping `tags` to `[]` request both tagged and untagged data.

+Arguments: `{"addr": "<160-bit address>", "tags": []}`

 Response:
 - `{"data": <arbitrary data type>}`
 - or `{"nodes": "<compact node info>"}`

-### `put_data`
+#### `put`

 For this query we specify an optional key, `sybil`, which keys to an integer value of 1 or 0 depending on whether the sending node believes a vertical Sybil attack is taking place at the write address.
 If `sybil` is present and nonzero, the receiving node may attempt to verify the claim and subsequently increase its timeout for stored data.
-The `sybil` key should be omitted if _and only if_ the sending node doesn't have enough statistical info to determine whether a Sybil attack is underway.
-If the receiving node finds no evidence of the claimed attack, it would be reasonable for it to blacklist the sending node.
+The `sybil` key may be omitted, but this should only be done if the sending node doesn't have enough info to determine whether a Sybil attack is underway.
 Methodology for detecting vertical Sybil attacks is described below.

 The response is an empty dictionary.
 This should of course still be sent, in order to acknowledge query receipt.